my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 **Pain Points to Address:**
 - Manual assessment bottlenecks in Kubernetes migrations
-- Inconsistent containerization readiness evaluation
+- Inconsistent containerisation readiness evaluation
 - Legacy application complexity and unknown dependencies
-- Time-consuming modernization planning processes
+- Time-consuming modernisation planning processes

 **Key Messages:**
 - *"Konveyor automates the tedious assessment work so you can focus on architecture"*
 - *"Transform legacy application analysis from weeks to hours with proven patterns"*
-- *"Get Kubernetes-specific insights and containerization recommendations instantly"*
+- *"Get Kubernetes-specific insights and containerisation recommendations instantly"*

 **Questions to Ask:**
 - "How do you currently assess applications for Kubernetes readiness?"
 - "What's your biggest challenge when helping clients move to cloud-native?"
-- "How much time do you spend on manual code analysis before containerization?"
+- "How much time do you spend on manual code analysis before containerisation?"

 ### For Architects and Senior Engineers